needle-tools/needle-engine-support/documentation/html.md

 # HTML 🧱

+## The future of the web

+We believe the web will expand considerably in the next years.
+While today native apps are the norm, more and more content is made available as a web app or [PWA](https://web.dev/progressive-web-apps/).
+New VR and AR devices will extend into the web, creating an interesting problem: responsive suddenly doesn't only need "small screen" or "large screen", suddenly you're also dealing with spaces, 3D, spatial placement and potentially glasses and controllers!
+Add to that a push towards more interactivity and collaboration, and you have an interesting mix of challenges.

+At Needle, we believe thinking about this should be easy.
+That's why we're baking the ability to deploy to AR and VR right into our core components, and continually test that new ideas not only work on one platform, but all of them.

 ## Bundling

 By default, Needle Engine gets bundled into a web app on deployment.
 This ensures smaller files, tree-shaking (similar to code stripping in Unity) and optimizes load times.
 Instead of downloading numerous small scripts and components, only one or a few are downloaded that contain the minimal code needed.